Last update: March 2025

 Add at most one example if absolutely necessary

-Keep any examples highly relevant and simple
+Keep any examples very relevant and simple

-System instruction (system prompts)
+System instructions (system prompts)

-System/developer instructions are perfect for defining the role and the output format.
+System/developer instructions are perfect for defining the role and output format.
 O1 and O3-mini respond excellently to clear role definitions:

-Specify the output format: "Structure your inspection report with sections for construction, installations and safety" or "Present the legal risks in a clear table with impact level and mitigation measures"
+Specify the output format: "Structure your inspection report with sections for construction, installations, and safety" or "Present the legal risks in a clear table with impact level and mitigation measures"

 Focus on what kind of output you want, not on how the model should think.